LarryEitel/laravel-laradock-phpstorm/laradock/README.md

 sudo chmod -R 777 storage bootstrap/cache
 ```

 #### I see "Welcome to nginx" instead of the Laravel App!

 Use `http://127.0.0.1` instead of `http://localhost` in your browser.

 #### I see an error message containing `address already in use`

 Make sure the ports for the services that you are trying to run (80, 3306, etc.) are not being used already by other programs, such as a built in `apache`/`httpd` service or other development tools you have installed.

+#### I get Nginx error 404 Not Found on Windows.

+1. Go to docker Settings on your Windows machine.
+2. Click on the `Shared Drives` tab and check the drive that contains your project files.
+3. Enter your windows username and password.
+4. Go to the `reset` tab and click restart docker.